Events

 David Edminster: the solid tenor sax man with a secret, mysterious passion – Bassoon !

-Bob Ockenden: the cat who couldn’t stay away, returns with a powerful classical GUITAR
+Bob Ockenden: the cat who couldn’t stay away, returns with a new classical GUITAR

 Todd Harper? the open ended man of accidental decisiveness.
 Compositional seeds. melodica. piano. orations. maybe a tin whistle or two, small instruments.